 What happens if you don’t share data?
 The longer publishers have to wait to know how their traffic is doing, the less chance they have to cut off poorly-performing campaigns or tweak them to perform better.

-- The longer the time between when a lead fills out a form to when the advertiser calls them, the smaller the chance of closing the sale—programmatic buying and selling closes that time gap, increasing the chance for conversion.
+- The longer the time between when a lead fills out a form to when the advertiser calls them, the smaller the chance of closing the sale.
+Programmatic buying and selling closes that time gap, increasing the chance for conversion.

 Example: An insurance agent who is looking to purchase leads from a lead network would set specific filters for which lead parameters they are looking for and at what price.
 So this agent could be looking for someone within a 100-mile radius, who owns a home, and who is currently enrolled with a competing insurance company.
 Each filter includes their minimum and maximum bid price to assure they are getting qualified leads at the price they are comfortable with paying.
 Those leads who fill out the form and fulfill these categories will then be automatically sent to the insurance agency.

-- Make sure to score and verify the lead.
+- Make sure to score and verify the leads.
 Networks have to step in between the publisher and advertiser to confirm that the lead they are sending to the advertiser is what they are asking for.
 Leads not up to the advertiser’s standards could cheapen the trust previously built up with the network.

-- When scoring a lead look to verification services like Neustar, eBureau, and Briteverify, but also make sure to analyze the user behavior in the form.
+- When scoring a lead, look to verification services like Neustar, eBureau, and Briteverify, but also make sure to analyze the user behavior in the form.
 User behavior measures the user’s habits, like their eagerness to fill out the form.
-If the average time to fill out a form is 20 seconds and it says the user completed the form in two seconds, that will show who real users are and red flags for potential fraud.
+If the average time to fill out a form is 20 seconds and it says the user completed the form in 2 seconds, that will show who real users are and red flags for potential fraud.